dlhaar/dlhaar/README.md

 # Deborah Haar

 I'm a data analyst with a background (PhD) in philosophy of science.
-I have experience building datapipelines, conducting exploratory data analysis, statistical analysis, building machine learning models and visualizing with Tableau.
+I have experience building data pipelines, conducting exploratory data analysis, statistical analysis, building machine learning models and visualizing with Tableau.

 ## Skills